ntwalibas/contracts/README.md

 # Contracts - an assertion library

+**STATUS:** API stabilization.
+Feedback highly appreciated!

-> This library is not production ready because it is not tested yet.
+> This library is not production ready.
 Please don't use it in production but do play with it!
 It's a proof-of-concept.

 Contracts is a library to help you write quite intersting assertions.
 Initially, I was looking at making design by contract possible in PHP but due to the nature of task, I ended up settling with assertions but kept the name.